-In our opinion the accompanying financial statements give a true and fair view of the financial position of PostNL N.V. as at 31 December 2020, and of its result and its cash flows for 2020, in accordance with International Financial Reporting Standards, as adopted by the European Union (EU-IFRS), and with Part 9 of Book 2 of the Dutch Civil Code.
+In our opinion the accompanying financial statements give a true and fair view of the financial position of PostNL N.V. as at 31 December 2021 and of its result and its cash flows for 2021, in accordance with International Financial Reporting Standards, as adopted by the European Union (EU‑IFRS) and with Part 9 of Book 2 of the Dutch Civil Code.

 The financial statements comprise:

-The consolidated and corporate statement of financial position as at 31 December 2020
+The consolidated primary statement and corporate primary statement of financial position as at 31 December 2021

-The following statements for 2020: the consolidated and corporate income statement, the consolidated and corporate statement of comprehensive income, changes in equity and cash flows
+The following statements for 2021: the consolidated and corporate income statement, the consolidated and corporate statements of comprehensive income, changes in equity and cash flows